 What’s the difference between a carpenter and joiner?
 You need something constructed from wood and you want the right person for the job.
 But do you search for ‘carpenters’ or ‘joiners’?
 Is there any difference between a carpenter and joiner or are they different terms for the same craft?

-In summary, a joiner makes the timber products that a carpenter fixes on-site.
+In summary, a joiner usually makes the timber products that a carpenter fixes on-site.
 So, for example, a joiner might be employed to make the doors, frame and windows for a new building.
 Traditionally joiners would ‘join’ wood in a workshop; whereas a carpenter would construct the building elements on site.
 Carpenters would install the products made by joiners, and construct features like the roof trusses, joisted floors and stud-work for partitioning the building.
 It is not true that the difference between a carpenter and joiner is in whether or not they use nails!

 How to decide.